Germany: AfD sacks former spokesman for saying migrants 'could be gassed' | DW | 28.09.2020

 A history of controversy

-Lüth was dismissed from his position as spokeman for the AfD parliamentary group in April after he reportedly described himself as a "fascist."
+Lüth has been with the AfD since its inception 2013.
+He was dismissed from his position as spokeman for the AfD parliamentary group in April after he reportedly described himself as a "fascist."

 The AfD is currently the largest opposition party in the German Parliament, the Bundestag.